OCA/account-invoicing/account_invoice_zero/README.rst

 Invoices with a amount of 0 are automatically set as paid.

-When an invoice has an amount of 0, OpenERP still generates a receivable/payable move line with a 0 balance.
+When an invoice has an amount of 0, Odoo still generates a receivable/payable move line with a 0 balance.
 The invoice stays as open even if there is nothing to pay.
 The user has 2 ways to set the invoice as paid: create a payment of 0 and reconcile the line with the